Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal iid bootstrap augmented HEGY Test

 \subsection{Augmented HEGY test under model misspecification}

-Now we apply the augmented HEGY test to seasonally heterogeneous processes.
+Now we apply the augmented HEGY test to periodically varying processes.
 Namely, we run regression equation \eqref{aug HEGY} with $\{Y_{4t+s}\}$ generated by \eqref{PAR2}.
-Our results show that when testing roots at 1 or $-1$ individually, the t-statistics $t_{1}$, $t_{2}$, and the F-statistics have standard and pivotal asymptotic distributions.
-On the other hand, when testing joint roots at 1 and $-1$, and when testing hypotheses that involve roots at $\pm i$, the asymptotic distributions of the t-statistics and the F-statistics are non-standard, non-pivotal, and not directly pivotable. \begin{Theo} Assume that Assumption 1.B and one of Assumption 2.A or 2.B hold.
-Further, assume $T\rightarrow \infty$, $k=k_{T}\rightarrow \infty$, $k=o(T^{1/3})$, and $ck>T^{1/\alpha}$ for some $c>0$, $\alpha>0$.
-Then under $H_{0}^{1,2,3,4}$, the asymptotic distributions of $t_{i}$, $i=1,2$, and F-statistics are given by
+Our results show that when testing roots at 1 or $-1$ separately, the t-statistics $t_{1}^{A}$, $t_{2}^{A}$, and the $F$-statistics have pivotal asymptotic distributions.
+On the other hand, when testing joint roots at 1 and $-1$, and when testing hypotheses that involve roots at $\pm i$, the asymptotic distributions of the testing statistics are non-pivotal and cannot be easily pivoted. \begin{Theo} Assume that Assumption \ref{assump 1b} and one of Assumption \ref{assump 2a} or \ref{assump 2b} hold.
+Further, assume $T\rightarrow \infty$, $k=k_{T}\rightarrow \infty$, $k=o(T^{1/3})$, and $ck>T^{1/\alpha}$ for some $c>0$ and $\alpha>0$.
+Then under $H_{0}^{1,2,3,4}$, the asymptotic distributions of $t_{j}^{A}$, $j=1,2$, and $F$-statistics are given by

-where $\bc_{1}=(1,1,1,1)'$, $\bc_{2}=(1,-1,1,-1)'$, $\bc_{3}=(0,-1,0,1)'$, and $\bc_{4}=(-1,0,1,0)'$, $\lambda_{i}=\sqrt{\bc_{i}'\bTheta(1)\bOmega\bTheta(1)'\bc_{i}/4}$, $W_{i}=\bc_{i}'\bTheta(1)\bOmega^{1/2}\bW/2\lambda_{i}$, $\bW(t)=(W_{(1)}(t),W_{(2)}(t),W_{(3)}(t),W_{(4)}(t))'$ is a four-dimensional standard Brownian motion. \end{Theo}
+where $\bc_{1}=(1,1,1,1)'$, $\bc_{2}=(1,-1,1,-1)'$, $\bc_{3}=(0,-1,0,1)'$, $\bc_{4}=(-1,0,1,0)'$, $\lambda_{j}=\sqrt{\bc_{j}'\bTheta(1)\bOmega\bTheta(1)'\bc_{j}/4}$, $W_{j}=\bc_{j}'\bTheta(1)\bOmega^{1/2}\bW/(2\lambda_{j})$, and $\bW(\cdot)$ is a four-dimensional standard Brownian motion. \end{Theo}